 Tom Anderson Hollow Drop Top Classic

-This is my main guitar.
-I had it built by Tom Anderson Guitarworks back in 2002.
-It’s got a big fat maple neck and a hollow alder body.
+This has been my main guitar for over two decades.
+It has a fairly thick (.05 oversized) maple neck and a hollow alder body w/ maple top.
 The tone is fantastic and it doesn’t look bad either.
 In 2013, I replaced the pickups with Dimarzios (Air Classic Neck in the bridge and Area 58s in the middle and neck).
-I really love this guitar and the serial number is 021902b, which was my 21st birthday and the ‘b’ is for Ben!
+Honestly, I would be fine if this was the only guitar I owned.
+Fun fact: the serial number is my 21st birthday followed by the letter ‘b’ for Ben!

 Tom Anderson Cobra S